yaoiangeI/yaoiangeI/README.md

 # ‎[SAVE HUMANITY](https://rentry.co/savehumanity)
 ## Do your [daily clicks](https://arab.org/click-to-help/), and consider donating if you're able to.
 ***
-### I havent used github pony town etc in months im kinda slow be patient pls.
+### I'm not on ponytown often sorry if I don't recognize you guys
 ***
 ### I dont respond to messages with special fonts or typing quirks. grow up
-#  NARUTO FANS HMU
+#  HMU PLEASE!!!
 STOP FOLLOWING ME IF YOU HAVE MINORS DNI IM 16.

 # [atabook](https://yaoiangel.atabook.org) [strawpage](https://izunauchiha.straw.page)